asyakap/my-first-webpage/README.md

 ## Description

-_{This is the first web pages I've ever created.
-It contains some styling using css technology.}_
+_This is the first web pages I've ever created.
+It contains some styling using css technology._

 ## Setup/Installation Requirements